kontent-ai/delivery-sdk-ruby/README.md

 ### Previewing unpublished content

-To enable [preview](https://developer.kenticocloud.com/docs/previewing-content-in-a-separate-environment "preview"), pass the Preview API Key to the constructor:
+To [enable preview](https://docs.kontent.ai/tutorials/develop-apps/get-content/configuring-preview-for-content-items "See how to configure your app and Kontent project to enable content preview"), pass the Preview API Key to the constructor:

 ```ruby
 delivery_client = Kentico::Kontent::Delivery::DeliveryClient.new project_id: '<your-project-id>',
                                                                  preview_key: '<your-preview-key>'
 ```

-This enables preview, but you can toggle preview at any time by setting the `use_preview` attribute of DeliveryClient which is propogated to all queries created by the client, _or_ per-query by setting it's `use_preview` attribute:
+This enables preview, but you can toggle preview at any time by setting the `use_preview` attribute of `DeliveryClient` which is propagated to all queries created by the client, _or_ per-query by setting its `use_preview` attribute:

 ```ruby
 # For all queries created by client